itislu/Rust-Short/README.md

 ```

  * `log` must try to write `message` to its internal buffer.
 When the buffer is full, everything
    must be sent to the specified `io::Write` implementation.
-After thatm the buffer is cleared for
+After that the buffer is cleared for
    new data to be added.
 A `\n` is automatically added at the end of the message.
  * `flush` must properly send the content of the buffer inconditionally and clears it.